• Free shipping on all orders

 Learn more »

 You might be surprised at some of the ways in which cats can be exposed to this toxin.
 Also known as plumbism, it certainly is less common today than when lead-based paints were in common household use.
-However, lead paints aren’t the only means by which cats (ever so curious and prone to trouble!) can become exposed.
+However, lead paints are not the only means by which cats (ever so curious and prone to trouble!) can become exposed.
 Some houses still contain lead-based paints on wall, which can chip off and become a toxic hazard for your cat, as can lead-contimainated food, or even being shot with lead pellets.

 Therefore, knowing about the possible causes, symptoms, and care for cats with lead poisoning remains worthwhile.
 Further, if caught early, many cats with the condition can receive treatment.
 Additionally, cats can act as sentinels for human exposure, depending on how the toxin was encountered.
 This means if your cat is sick, it might alert you to the fact that you, too, were exposed and are at risk.